Brian030601/COSC410_ML_Chess_Engine_Comparison/README.md

 ## Replication Instructions

+Note: Update paths in all scripts to point to your local files in replication process as the project owner's own file and folder paths are used in this project and scripts.

 ### 1. Download the Dataset
 - Download PGN game data from the [Lichess Open Database](https://database.lichess.org/#standard_games).
 The project used `lichess_db_standard_rated_2013-01.pgn.zst`, which is uploaded in `Chess Data` folder.
 - Unzip the file to get SemiTarraschMain.pgn, which is also uploaded in the `Chess Data` folder.